Table of Contents

-The most common sign of endometrial cancer is unusual bleeding from your vagina, especially bleeding after menopause.
+The most common symptom of endometrial cancer is abnormal bleeding in your uterus.
+Contact your doctor if you have:

 How is endometrial cancer diagnosed?

 Your doctor will do a pelvic exam.
 They also will review your symptoms and health history.
 To diagnose endometrial cancer, they will do one or more procedures: